Skip to content Skip to footer

 Dust is the nemesis of the live-in renovator.
-Beyond being a nuisance, it poses respiratory hazards, can damage belongings, and can affect the quality of your new finishes.
+Beyond being a nuisance, it poses health risks, can damage belongings, and may compromise the quality of your new finishes.
 Effective dust management requires a comprehensive strategy.

 1. Source Control

-The most effective way to contain dust is to prevent it from becoming suspended in the air in the first place.
+The best way to manage dust is to prevent it from becoming suspended in the air in the first place.
 Professionals use:

-Wet Cutting: Using water to minimize dust when cutting tile, concrete, or masonry prevents hazardous respirable dust from spreading.
+• Wet Cutting: Using water to suppress dust when cutting tile, concrete, or masonry prevents fine silica particles from spreading.

 2. Physical Separation